Top 5 InsurTech Companies Disrupting the Insurance Industry

 Clearcover started in 2016 and has raised $55mm to date.
 They have lots of competition from both incumbents and newcomers like Root Insurance.
-Root is actually closer to a Lemonade in that they underwrite their own policies and use a new approach to assessing driver risk by analyzing driver behavior through their smartphone.
+Root is actually closer to a Lemonade.
+They underwrite their own policies and use a new approach to assessing driver risk.
+They analyze driver behavior through their smartphone.

 It’s abundantly clear that the insurance industry is undergoing a digital transformation.
 As a result, traditional carriers are boosting their technology departments, partnering with InsurTech companies, and attempting to squash the innovative disruptors that are trying to claim their throne.
-Billions of investment dollars continue pouring into the market and there is one common denominator that unites all of the unique approaches: artificial intelligence.
+Billions of investment dollars continue pouring into the market.
+There is one common denominator that unites all of the unique approaches: artificial intelligence.